hyletic/lovdtools/README.md

 ![Development Status](https://img.shields.io/pypi/status/lovdtools)

 This package aims to provide a fluent interface for acquiring variant records from the Leiden Open Variants Database (LOVD).
-Because it is so new, the `lovd` package is by no means feature-complete, and its API is not stable enough for production use.
+It is by no means feature-complete, and its API is not stable enough for production use.
 That said, if you do decide to experiment with any of its client interfaces, feel free to provide feedback.

 ## Installation